 The Concord of Ashes

 This man is strong and hale, with the aspect of a natural ruler.
-He has a pale olive complexion, dark brown hair and confident, compelling brown eyes.
-Although dressed in the finery of a Byzantine aristocrat and dripping with jewels, he looks like a warrior, and wears a sword and dagger at his belt with practised ease.
+He has a pale olive complexion, dark brown hair, and confident, compelling brown eyes.
+Although dressed in the finery of a Byzantine aristocrat and dripping with jewels, he looks like a warrior, and wears a sword and dagger at his belt with practiced ease.

-Symeon is one of the most powerful Cainites in a city of powerful Cainites.
-He and Gesu, both his sire and his brother, have shared responsibility for the Obertus Order since their master, the methuselah known as the Dracon, deserted the city centuries ago.
-As his brother-sire delved ever deeper into spiritual esotericism, Lord Symeon instead placed his interest in administrating the secular holdings of the Order with brilliant efficiency and political skill, easily matching the machinations of any number of Antonian Ventrue or Lexor Brujah.
-Many of these worthies are humbled by the sure knowledge that Symeon could do several of their collective jobs by himself, and far better as well.
+Symeon was one of the most powerful Cainites in a city of powerful Cainites.
+He and Gesu, both his sire and his brother, shared responsibility for the Obertus Order since their master, the methuselah known as the Dracon, deserted the city centuries ago.
+As his brother-sire delved ever deeper into spiritual esotericism, Lord Symeon instead placed his interest in administrating the secular holdings of the Order with brilliant efficiency and political skill, easily matching the machinations of any number of Antonian intriguers or Lexor senators.
+Many of these worthies were humbled by the sure knowledge that Symeon could do several of their collective jobs by himself, and far better as well.

-The internal politics of the Byzantine Tzimisce are mysterious, even to their fellow Trinity families.
-What little is known indicates that Gesu, from the Monastery of St. John Studius, is the spiritual head of the Family and also of his own Gesudian Monastic Order.
+The internal politics of the Byzantine Tzimisce were mysterious, even to their fellow Trinity families.
+What little was known indicates that Gesu, from the Monastery of St. John Studius, was the spiritual head of the Family and also of his own Gesudian Monastic Order.
 He was responsible for guiding it’s philosophies and its heart, subverting the Akoimetai from the original purpose as laid down by the Dracon.
 Symeon, from the Church of Christ Pantokrator, was the secular head, and as such his role was to make decisions regarding more pressing matters such as politics and distribution of funds.
 Those monks of the Obertus who did not follow their brothers down the Gesudian path remained with Symeon, and at least in the final years before the defeat of the empire their preference was to refer to themselves as Draconians.
-The role of the Scion Family who served the Obertus, known as the Baron’s Gangrel, in turn, serve as both Symeon and Gesu’s hands and, if necessary, their claws.
+The role of the Scion Family who served the Obertus, known as the Baron’s Gangrel, was to serve as both Symeon and Gesu’s hands and, if necessary, their claws.
 Thomas Feroux was awed by the latter, but he reserved his respect and admiration for former.

 In addition to his duties as leader of the Draconians, Symeon was frequently ensconced in the intrigues of the Quaesitor Tribunal and the politics of Elysiums of the Great Palace.
 He left much of the minutiae of mundane duties of administration and mediation to a small brood of descendants.
-Foremost among them is his oldest survivng progeny, the brilliant Myca Vykos, who serves as his chief diplomat.
+Foremost among them is his oldest survivng progeny, the brilliant Myca Vykos, who also served as his chief diplomat.

-Veceslav, Gunther ritter, Iulia and Sir Conrad owe Lord Symeon two boons: the first for providing an introduction to the city’s secretive Assamites, and the second for providing a letter of introduction to the Baron’s Gangrel.
+Veceslav, Iulia, Sir Gunthar, and Sir Conrad owe Lord Symeon two boons: the first for providing an introduction to the city’s secretive Assamites, and the second for providing a letter of introduction to the Baron’s Gangrel.
 Both introductions substantially eased the course of their investigations into the murder of Bishop Alfonzo’s childer, Juliano and Adrianna.
 Additionally, owing to the great assistance of Myca in their construction project at Tihuta Pass, the Concord owe Symeon and his ilk significantly more.
 When the Concord arrived at the Queen of Cities in company with the Fourth Cainite Crusade and Veceslav paid his respects to the Draconians, Lord Symeon made it clear that if the ancilla and his allies could succeed in averting further war, all debts owed to the Obertus Order would be considered paid.
 Unfortunately, this did not occur.

-Lineage Childe of Gesu, Childe of the Dracon, Childe of the Eldest.
+Lineage Childe of Gesu, childe of the Dracon, childe of the Eldest.
 Symeon is of the 6th generation.